 However, if you are hurt in a multiple car accident, it is smart to go to the hospital right away and retain counsel immediately so that your attorney has a chance to start working on your case.
 The responsible party’s insurer will start working right after the accident to figure out the scope of the insured’s exposure and will start to form opinions about liability.
 An insurer may even start to have direct negotiations with claimants and their attorneys.

 What if the amount you are offered is not enough to cover your medical bills?
 If you have underinsured motorist coverage, your own insurance company can step into the shoes of the negligent driver and offer coverage in the amount of the underinsured motorist coverage.
 Any sum paid by the at-fault driver’s insurance will be subtracted.
 In general, it’s prudent to have substantial uninsured or underinsured motorist coverage in case of multi-vehicle accidents like the one described above.

 There are occasions when an insurance company fails to step up to its obligations under an underinsured motorist policy.
 In Maryland, an underinsured or uninsured motorist lawsuit has to be filed in Maryland courts within three years of the date an insured knows or should know of a potential claim against the insurance company for failing to honor its contractual obligations.

 If you are hurt in a multi-vehicle accident, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can help you investigate all possible avenues of relief.